 Government of New Brunswick

-The Imvamune mpox Vaccine is currently being offered to eligible New Brunswickers.
+The Imvamune vaccine is currently being offered to eligible New Brunswickers in a two-dose series.

-Additionally, individuals who self-identify as sex workers, as well as staff or volunteers in sex-on-premises venues are now eligible.
+Additionally, individuals who self-identify as sex workers, as well as staff or volunteers in sex-on-premises venues, and individuals who are travelling for the purpose of sex tourism, regardless of gender, sex assigned at birth, or sexual orientation are now eligible.

 How do I book an appointment?